unity-sds/app-pack-generator/README.md

 The docker images (referenced by the corresponding CWL/JSON files) are uploaded to https://hub.docker.com/repository/docker/jplzhan/ci-generated-images.

+## Preparing Your repository
+Any submitted algorithm repository must be:

+1. Publically cloneable (via its HTTPS .git URL) using the command `git clone <YOUR_URL>`. **You DO NOT have to own this repository to submit a job for it.**
+2. Contain an valid executable file (an .sh file with `chmod +x` permissions or a .ipynb file which can be ran using `papermill`, view [this link](https://papermill.readthedocs.io/en/latest/) for more information on `papermill`).
+3. Contain a valid configuration file for `repo2docker` (generally an `environment.yml` or `Dockerfile`).
+Alternatively, this file can be stored elsewhere so long as it is downloadable via a public URL (NOTE: You will have provide this URL in the payload of a POST request if you choose to store this file externally).

+If the algorithm repository satisfies all of the listed conditions, a POST request can be submitted to [this URL](https://repo.dit.maap-project.org/api/v4/projects/19/trigger/pipeline) to create a CI/CD job which will build the repository as an algorithm package.

 ## Creating a CI/CD Job
 Users can trigger a CI/CD build by sending a POST request to [this URL](https://repo.dit.maap-project.org/api/v4/projects/19/trigger/pipeline), with a payload following this example:
 ```json